o-ran-sc/nonrtric-plt-sme/capifcore/README.md

 ## Run

 To run the Core Function from the command line, run the following commands from this folder.
+For the parameter `chartMuseumUrl`, if it is not provided CAPIF Core will not do any Helm integration, i.e. try to start any Halm chart when publishing a service.

-    ./capifcore [-port <port (default 8080)>]
+    ./capifcore [-port <port (default 8090)>] [-chartMuseumUrl <URL to ChartMuseum>] [-repoName <Helm repo name (default capifcore)>] [-loglevel <log level (default Info)>]

+To run CAPIF Core as a K8s pod together with ChartMuseum, start and stop scipts are provided.
+The pod configurations are provided in the `configs` folder.
+CAPIF Core is then available att port `31570`.